 Salmonella bacteria and also E.coli can be considered as a few among the many bacteria that results in causing food contamination.
 Cholera is also a well known and dangerous bacterium that happens to affect the body of the individual by means of tainted water.

-A Recent study revealed that the risk of having bacterial contamination is now not just limited to food products, but also to several herbal medicines.
+A recent study revealed that the risk of having bacterial contamination is now not just limited to food products, but also to several herbal medicines.
 Bacterial contamination was found in several cough remedies which was not in line with the safety guidelines set by Philippine FDA and can turn out to be harmful if ingested.

-A stronger and stricter food regulation norms combined with hygienic manufacturing of the food items as well as medicines by the manufacturers seems to be the only way forward to reduce the impact of bacteria caused food contamination diseases especially in a country like Philippines.
+A stronger and stricter food regulation norms combined with hygienic manufacturing of the food items as well as medicines by the manufacturers seem to be the only way forward to reduce the impact of bacteria caused food contamination diseases especially in a country like the Philippines.
 As far as the consumers are concerned, they will have to be more selective while selecting the quality of the products they buy.